turnerbenjamin/mb230_revision_notes/1_cases_knowledge_management_and_feedback/2_define_and_configure_foundational_components.md

 # Define and Configure Foundational Components

-## Implement Advanced Similarity rules - Akshara
+## Implement Advanced Similarity rules

 Without using smart assist.
 We can use the similar cases button from the Cases for Interactive Experience Form.